VU-IVM/VineCopulas/CONTRIBUTING.md

 # Contributing to VineCopulas

-Welcome to VineCopulas!
+Welcome to `VineCopulas`!
 We appreciate your interest in contributing to this project.
-By contributing, you can help make VineCopulas better for everyone.
+By contributing, you can help make `VineCopulas` better for everyone.
 Please take a moment to review the following guidelines before making your contribution.

 ## Code of Conduct